Tuesday 24 September 2019

 Aaron Roberts, Edition Office (Aboriginal and Torres Strait Islander War Memorial).

-Angelo Candalepas, Candalepas Associates (project TBC).
+Angelo Candalepas, Candalepas Associates (Sydney Modern Project competition entry).

 Michael Banney, M3architecture (Sibyl Centre and Langley Building for the Women's College).